The parking lot where Tiffany Bresciani was murdered

 In the early hours of June 24th, 1993, Bresciani was picked up on Allen Street by Joel Rifkin, an unemployed 34-year-old who still lived with his mother.

-On that fateful night, he was cruising around Manhattan in his mother's blue Toyota sedan when he spotted Bresciani working on Allen Street.
+On that fateful night, he was cruising around Manhattan in his mother's blue Toyota sedan when he noticed Bresciani standing on Allen Street.

-Following a quick discussion about the price, she jumped into his vehicle, and the pair drove southward to this parking lot at 210 South Street.
+Following a quick discussion about the price, she jumped into his vehicle, and the pair drove southward to the New York Post parking lot at 210 South Street.

 At the time, the area around the northern side of the Manhattan Bridge was a popular place for sex workers and their clients to "conduct business".

-Following the murder, he proceeded to drive back to his home on Long Island.
+Following the murder, he drove back to his home on Long Island.
 Along the way, he stopped at a store to purchase rope and a blue plastic tarp, which he used to wrap up her remains.

 While all of this was unfolding, Rubinstein was still standing on Allen Street, waiting for his girlfriend to return.
-After some time had passed, he started to grow anxious.
+After some time had passed, he grew anxious.
 Fearing that something was wrong, he contacted the police and provided a description of the vehicle.
 He also searched for Bresciani at local hospitals and at some of the clubs where she danced.

 When Rifkin arrived back at his house in East Meadow, he didn't have time to remove the body from the trunk.
 By that stage, it was long past sunrise, and his mother was eager to use her Toyota to run some morning errands.

-After taking her car keys, she drove to a local supermarket, completely unaware that there was a corpse lying in the back of her vehicle.
+After taking her car keys, she drove to a local supermarket, completely unaware that there was a dead body in the back of her vehicle.

 Fortunately for Rifkin, his mother never opened the trunk.
 Consequently, he was able to move the tarp containing Bresciani's remains to a wheelbarrow in the garage later that day.